Ceyron/apebench/docs/arguments.md

 stepper is autoregressively unrolled for the specified number of steps.
 This is achieved via `"sup;T"` with `T` being the number of steps.

+Beyond that, APEBench supports diverted chain training, in which the reference simulator is used differentiably.
+A simple diverted chain setup with branch length one is available via `"div;T"`.
+See the [APEBench paper](https://arxiv.org/abs/2411.00180) and the [Trainax library](https://github.com/Ceyron/trainax) for more details.

 ### `start_seed`

 ### `num_seeds`